The Meditative Mind: How Sitting Still Can Turn Back the Brain’s Clock

 You Are Already Becoming

-There’s power in that.
-And youth, too.
+There’s power in that, and youth, too.

-Because somewhere inside your skull, in the folds of gray and white, your brain is rewinding itself, one quiet moment at a time.
+So sit, breathe, let it be messy.
+Do your best, because I promise your best is good enough.
+Somewhere inside your skull, in the folds of gray and white, your brain is rewinding itself, one quiet moment at a time.